What are stocks, shares and equities?

 Risks of buying stocks outright

-For investors, the risk of a short-term decline in share prices can be offset by the popular strategy known as hedging.
-Alternatively, investors could diversify their holdings by investing in or speculating on the price of exchange traded funds (ETFs) – these are baskets of stocks that track the underlying market price movements.
+For investors, the risk of a short-term decline in share prices can be offset by hedging their stock investments with short positions using leveraged derivatives.
+Investors can also diversify their holdings by investing in or speculating on the price of exchange traded funds (ETFs) – these are baskets of stocks that track the performance of more than one company at once.

 Risks of trading stocks

-However, there are tools that traders can use to manage this risk.
-For example, stop-losses enable traders to define their exit point for trades that move against them, while limit orders will close a trade after the market moves by a certain amount in a traders’ favour.
+But, there are tools that traders can use to manage their risk.
+For example, stop-losses enable you to define your exit points for trades that move against you, while limit orders will close a trade after the market moves by a certain amount in your favour.

 How to buy or trade stocks